redstone-finance/redstone-docs/docs/redstone-credora/api-documentation/vault-ratings/index.md

 - page: Zero-indexed page number.
 The default is 0.

 - limit: Number of results per page.
 The default is 10.
+Must be between 1 and 1000.

 ##### Query